 Aims and Objectives

-At the Irish College of Traditional Chinese Medicine, we aim to provide thorough and comprehensive Acupuncture training.
-This enables graduates to set up in practice as competent and confident TCM Acupuncturists, as soon as they have successfully completed the course.
+At the Irish College of Traditional Chinese Medicine, we provide thorough and comprehensive Acupuncture training which enables graduates to set up in practice as competent and confident TCM Acupuncturists, as soon as they have successfully completed the course.

-Treatment methods taught on the programme include Acupuncture, Cupping, Moxibustion, and Chinese Medical Dietary advice and Lifestyle Advice.
+Treatment methods taught on this programme include Acupuncture, Cupping, Moxibustion, and Chinese Medical Dietary advice and Lifestyle Advice.

 Full details of the Syllabus is available on 3 subsequent pages, the first of which is called Syllabus – TCM Theory.